Roof-top Nests

 To ensure a successful nesting season for rooftop-nesting birds, a dedicated group of volunteers conduct a variety of activities.
 These volunteers are affectionately known as Rooftop Stewards.
 Rooftop Stewards perform three important tasks:

-- Adopt a rooftop and visit the site weekly to count the number of adult birds flying over the property.
+1. Adopt a rooftop and visit the site weekly to count the number of adult birds flying over the property.

-Because rooftops support so many of Florida’s shorebirds, we cannot afford to ignore them.
+Because rooftops support so many of Florida’s shorebirds, we can not afford to ignore them.
 If you live or work near a rooftop-nesting site, please consider volunteering as a local rooftop monitor or chick-checker.
 The birds depend on us!

 Learn more about rooftop-nesting birds and contact us to get involved: